linyuqing97/Leetcode/_posts/2020-04-07-Move-Zeros.md

   - Leetcode
 tags:
   - Array
-  - Inplace
+  - Easy

 classes: wide
 ---

 ## Given an array of nums, move all zeros to the end of the array while others state in order.
-At first, I was think to use two pointer where left pointer points to the index 0 at the array while right pointer points to the end of the array. left pointer travals the array one at a time and locate the first None 0 element and swap with the right pointer,then right --.
-And then, the function repeate this procedure untill both left and right pointers meet.
+At first, I was think to use two pointers where left pointer points to the index 0 at the array while right pointer points to the end of the array. left pointer travals the array one at a time and locate the first None 0 element and swap with the right pointer,then right --.The function repeates this procedure untill both left and right pointers meet.
 However, this approch would change the order of the None zero elements.
 So I did some changes but still using two pointers.

 ```java
 class Solution {